DavaoSecurity/DavaoSecurity/README.md

 - 🌱 I’m currently learning more advanced C++ and Pyton3.
 - 💞️ I’m looking to collaborate on hacking projects, hacking tools......
 - 📫 How to reach me nat@davaosecurity.com
-- ⚡ Fun fact: Marcusl Aurelius is considered to one of the best Romaan Emporers, and a practising Stoic.
+- ⚡ Fun fact: Marcus Aurelius is considered to one of the best Roman Emperors, and a practising Stoic.

 <!---
 DavaoSecurity/DavaoSecurity is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.